kantord/LibreLingo/README.md

 Frontend| Svelte        | Django Admin* |
 Backend | CouchDB       |               |

-\* Djando Admin might be replaced in the future
+\* Django Admin might be replaced in the future

 Testing is done using Jest and Cypress.
 Other technology in use include: bulma, webpack, etc.